 - Combination (Recreational & Medical Marijuana Dispensary)

-In addition to explaining the type of dispensary you operate, the Company Analysis section of your business plan needs to provide background on the business.
+In addition to explaining the type of business you operate, this section explains the background of the business.
+Include answers to questions such as:

 - When and why did you start the business?